rnzsgh/documentdb-queue/README.md

 a [beta release](https://github.com/mongodb/mongo-go-driver/releases/tag/v0.3.0).

 This library has not been run in production and is not ready for prime time.
-There are bugs and logic errors that will cause production issues, so please only use as a reference.
+There are bugs and logic errors that will cause production issues, so please only use as a reference of what is possible.

 ## Requirements